Monika-81/padel-pals/README.md

 #### **Search Function**
 <details>

 At the top right corner is a search function for the site.
-The site user do not need to be verified to search the topics.
+The site user does not need to be verified to search the topics.
 The search renders posts with the searched value in the forum post title or content or in the play events description.
 Each post is renderd in a separate list depending on where the search result was found.
 If the input dosent render a finding, the user gets feedback directly.

 <br>
 <br>